ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

 Your most important automated task is assigning a newly approved MPR to an HR Representative.
 The system makes this incredibly simple.

 1.  **Receive the "Action Required" Card:** As soon as an MPR is fully approved by management, you will receive an interactive card in a private chat from the "Power Automate" bot in Microsoft Teams.
 This card is your signal that a new requisition needs your attention.

-    *(Insert screenshot of the HR Manager's assignment card, showing the MPR details and the dropdown menu)*

 2.  **Review the Request:** The card will display the key details of the approved MPR.
 You can click the "View Requisition" button to open the full item in SharePoint if you need more context.
 3.  **Assign a Representative:**